 Background

-In 2008, a Florida Department of Environmental Protection (DEP) internal workgroup assessed various strategies to address a group of contaminants commonly referred to as emerging substances of concern (ESOCs).
+In 2008, a Florida Department of Environmental Protection (DEP) internal workgroup assessed various strategies to address a group of contaminants commonly referred to as emerging substances of concern (ESOC).
 These substances, which have been detected in low concentrations in surface waters throughout the U.S. and abroad, include chemicals found in pharmaceuticals and personal care products, flame retardants, pesticides and their degradates, fragrances and flavorants, detergent degradates, plasticizers, solvents, and polycyclic aromatic hydrocarbons (Kolpin et al., 2002; Pal et al., 2010).
-Several of these contaminants are known mutagenic and endocrine disruptor compounds; however, the clear majority of them are unregulated (Chemical Abstracts Service, 2013).
-Given that ESOCs are part of the approximately 69 million commercially available compounds, it is a daunting task for any regulatory agency to track the occurrence, transport, toxicological effects, and fate of ESOCs in the environment.
+Several of these contaminants are known mutagenic and endocrine disruptor compounds; however, the majority of them are unregulated (Chemical Abstracts Service, 2013).
+ESOC are part of the approximately 69 million commercially available compounds, making it a daunting task for any regulatory agency to track the occurrence, transport, toxicological effects, and their fate in the environment.
 Subsequently, the DEP workgroup described several strategies in its 2008 report that involved stakeholder education, assessing ESOC data quality, requests to the U.S. EPA for information on specific ESOC monitoring projects, and improved coordination with federal agencies (DEP, 2008).

 Problem Statement

-None of the 2008 DEP workgroup strategies involve a survey of Florida’s surface water or ground water systems that could be impacted by ESOCs from various waste disposal practices.
-Without knowing which ESOCs are present we can only assume that impacts on human health and sensitive aquatic organisms in Florida will be like those documented in other states.
-A study that derived provisional drinking water guideline values for 50 selected ESOCs based on human toxicological information concluded that for most these compounds, the maximum concentrations were well below provisional guideline values (Schriks et al., 2010).
+The 2008 DEP workgroup strategies did not involve a survey of Florida’s surface water or ground water systems that could be impacted by ESOC from various waste disposal practices.
+Without knowing which ESOC are present we can only assume that impacts on human health and sensitive aquatic organisms in Florida will be like those documented in other states.
+A study that derived provisional drinking water guideline values for 50 selected ESOC based on human toxicological information concluded that for most these compounds, the maximum concentrations were well below provisional guideline values (Schriks et al., 2010).
 However, the impacts on and risks to aquatic organisms in surface waters have been more pronounced (Smital et al., 2004; Pal et al., 2010).
 An association was observed between reproductive endocrine disruption in smallmouth bass and wastewater treatment plant flow, percent of agriculture, number of animal feeding operations, number of poultry houses, and animal density within the Potomac River basin (Blazer et al., 2011).
-Likewise, reproductive disruption in adult male fathead minnows was observed in the Boulder Creek, Colorado watershed due to endocrine-active chemicals in wastewater treatment plant effluent (Vajda et al., 2011).
+Likewise, reproductive disruption in adult male fathead minnows was observed in the Boulder Creek, Colorado watershed due to endocrine-disruptor compounds in wastewater treatment plant effluent (Vajda et al., 2011).

 The state of the science has moved past the point of simply detecting these compounds in the environment and has moved on to whether their occurrence results in any demonstrable environmental impacts.
 Synthetic estrogen from human birth control and estrogen-mimicking synthetic compounds are of concern because of links with intersex (gender-changing) fish (Guy et al., 2009).
 There are other studies linking wastewater with reproductive disruption in fish.
 A study on yellow perch in Maryland found fish from urbanized watersheds not only had abnormal reproductive development, but also had a higher percentage of DNA fragmentation than fish from less developed watersheds (Blazer et al., 2013).
-Cumulative impacts from multiple waste sources, multiple ESOCs, and other anthropogenic and natural stressors can result in ecological impacts that cannot be predicted by chemical concentrations alone (e.g., the impact of compounds on fish in the Potomac River study of Alvarez et al., 2009).
-Therefore, a combination of approaches including biological as well as chemical assays may be the best strategy for addressing ESOCs in the environment.
+Cumulative impacts from multiple waste sources, multiple ESOC, and other anthropogenic and natural stressors can result in ecological impacts that cannot be predicted by chemical concentrations alone (e.g., the impact of compounds on fish in the Potomac River study of Alvarez et al., 2009).
+Therefore, a combination of approaches including biological as well as chemical assays may be the best strategy for addressing ESOC in the environment.

 Potential Strategies